bjesus/wren/README.md

 See the configuration path on your operating system using `--version`.

-The schema is as follows and all keys are optional.
+The schema is as follows and **all keys are optional**.
+You can disable HTTP/Telegram/Matrix/AI features by simply not including them in your config.
 Remove the comments from your actual file.
 ```
 {
   "notes_dir": "~/Notes",  // This can absolute or include ~
   "done_dir": "done",      // This can be relative to the notes dir, or absolute
-  "http_user": "",         // Fill this to enable basic HTTP auth for the HTTP server
+  "http_user": "",         // Enable basic HTTP auth for the HTTP server
-  "http_password": "",     // Same as above
+  "http_password": "",     // Password for HTTP basic auth
-  "openai_token": "",      // Fill this if you want to use summaries
+  "llm_model": "",         // LLM model name, in a litellm syntax. e.g. "gemini/gemini-2.5-flash-preview-04-17" or "openai/gpt-4o"
+  "llm_key": "",           // LLM access token.
+Alternatively set it through an env variable
-  "telegram_token": "",    // Fill this if you want the Telegram bot
+  "telegram_token": "",    // Token for the Telegram bot
+  "matrix_homeserver": "", // Settings for the Matrix bot
+  "matrix_localpart": "",  //
+  "matrix_password": "",   //
   "allowed_telegram_chats": [
     1234564868             // Initiating a chat will print out the chat ID you should fill here
   ],